 - fade magnitude than switch prompt type; before you switch from a gestural to a verbal prompt adjust the magnitude of the prompt.
 A dramatic point to an object is different that a nod of your head.

 Data is critically important for avoiding prompt dependence.
 You want to set a criteria ahead of time and take data to make sure you are sticking with the criteria.
 The criteria you set will depend on the student and the task.
 Maybe you want 3 consecutive days with each prompt level.
 If you are taking data you can ensure that you are sticking to that schedule.
 If errors begin occurring, go back a prompt level.
 The data will guide your implementation of this procedure.
 If you are fading too quickly, your data will tell you!

-Prompt fading isn’t scary.
+Prompt fading in ABA isn’t scary.
 Plan ahead and make sure you train your staff.
 This is a group endeavor!

 3. Time Delay

 One effective way we can fade prompts is using a time delay.
 A time delay inserts a set amount of time between the natural or teaching cue and our prompt.
 When utilizing a time delay, start with a zero second (i.e. no) time delay – so it will basically be like errorless teaching.
 For the first few trials, give the prompt right away so the student knows how to respond.
 Then after several trials, increase the time delay.
 For example, you may start with 2 seconds.
 If the student does not respond within 2 seconds – provide the prompt.
 If the student responds before the 2 seconds, provide loads of reinforcement.
 Once the student is successful and responding under the 2 seconds for several trials, increase the time delay.
 Now wait until 4 seconds to provide the prompt.
 Continue on.
 If the student does not respond with the 4 second time delay, move back to the 2 second time delay.